Ethereum-ERD/dev-upgradeable/README.md

 Please read this Disclaimer carefully before accessing, interacting with, or using the ERD Protocol software, consisting of the ERD Protocol technology stack (in particular its smart contracts) as well as any other ERD technology such as e.g., the launch kit for frontend operators (together the “ERD Protocol Software”).

 While ERD AG developed the ERD Protocol Software, the ERD Protocol Software runs in a fully decentralized and autonomous manner on the Ethereum network.
 ERD AG is not involved in the operation of the ERD Protocol Software nor has it any control over transactions made using its smart contracts.
 Further, ERD AG does neither enter into any relationship with users of the ERD Protocol Software and/or frontend operators.
 ERD will operate an own frontend for free.
-Any and all functionalities of the ERD Protocol Software, including the EUSD and the GAIN, are of purely technical nature and there is no claim towards any private individual or legal entity in this regard.
+Any and all functionalities of the ERD Protocol Software, including the USDE and the GAIN, are of purely technical nature and there is no claim towards any private individual or legal entity in this regard.

-ERD AG IS NOT LIABLE TO ANY USER FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE, IN CONNECTION WITH THE USE OR INABILITY TO USE THE ERD PROTOCOL SOFTWARE (INCLUDING BUT NOT LIMITED TO LOSS OF ETH, EUSD OR GAIN, NON-ALLOCATION OF TECHNICAL FEES TO TREASURY, LOSS OF DATA, BUSINESS INTERRUPTION, DATA BEING RENDERED INACCURATE OR OTHER LOSSES SUSTAINED BY A USER OR THIRD PARTIES AS A RESULT OF THE ERD PROTOCOL SOFTWARE AND/OR ANY ACTIVITY OF A FRONTEND OPERATOR OR A FAILURE OF THE ERD PROTOCOL SOFTWARE TO OPERATE WITH ANY OTHER SOFTWARE).
+ERD AG IS NOT LIABLE TO ANY USER FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE, IN CONNECTION WITH THE USE OR INABILITY TO USE THE ERD PROTOCOL SOFTWARE (INCLUDING BUT NOT LIMITED TO LOSS OF ETH, USDE OR GAIN, NON-ALLOCATION OF TECHNICAL FEES TO TREASURY, LOSS OF DATA, BUSINESS INTERRUPTION, DATA BEING RENDERED INACCURATE OR OTHER LOSSES SUSTAINED BY A USER OR THIRD PARTIES AS A RESULT OF THE ERD PROTOCOL SOFTWARE AND/OR ANY ACTIVITY OF A FRONTEND OPERATOR OR A FAILURE OF THE ERD PROTOCOL SOFTWARE TO OPERATE WITH ANY OTHER SOFTWARE).

 The ERD Protocol Software has been developed and published under the GNU GPL v3 open-source license, which forms an integral part of this disclaimer.

 THE ERD PROTOCOL SOFTWARE HAS BEEN PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-THE ERD PROTOCOL SOFTWARE IS HIGHLY EXPERIMENTAL AND ANY REAL ETH AND/OR EUSD AND/OR GAIN SENT, STAKED OR DEPOSITED TO THE ERD PROTOCOL SOFTWARE ARE AT RISK OF BEING LOST INDEFINITELY, WITHOUT ANY KIND OF CONSIDERATION.
+THE ERD PROTOCOL SOFTWARE IS HIGHLY EXPERIMENTAL AND ANY REAL ETH AND/OR USDE AND/OR GAIN SENT, STAKED OR DEPOSITED TO THE ERD PROTOCOL SOFTWARE ARE AT RISK OF BEING LOST INDEFINITELY, WITHOUT ANY KIND OF CONSIDERATION.

 There are no official frontend operators, and the use of any frontend is made by users at their own risk.
 To assess the trustworthiness of a frontend operator lies in the sole responsibility of the users and must be made carefully.

-User is solely responsible for complying with applicable law when interacting (in particular, when using ETH, EUSD, GAIN or other Token) with the ERD Protocol Software whatsoever.
+User is solely responsible for complying with applicable law when interacting (in particular, when using ETH, USDE, GAIN or other Token) with the ERD Protocol Software whatsoever.